google/deepconsensus/docs/train_tpu_model.md

 --project ${PROJECT}
 ```

-SSH to the newly created VM:
+SSH to the newly created VM: Please note that it takes couple of minutes for the
+VM to start up before you can SSH to it.

 ```bash
 gcloud compute ssh "${USER}-disk-setup" \